Security-Onion-Solutions/securityonion-docs/getting-started.rst

 This could be anything from a small virtual machine to a large rack mount server with lots of CPU cores, lots of RAM, and lots of storage.
 The :ref:`hardware` section provides further details.

-**Which ISO image should I download?**

-We recommend our Security Onion ISO image for most use cases, but you should review the :ref:`os`, :ref:`partitioning`, :ref:`release-notes`, and :ref:`download` sections for more information.

 **If I just want to try Security Onion in a virtual machine, how do I create a virtual machine?**

 See the :ref:`vmware`, :ref:`virtualbox`, and :ref:`proxmox` sections.